wundergraph/wundergraph/examples/postgres/README.md

 ## Getting started

+1. Copy the `.env.example` file to `.env` and fill in the required values.
-Install the dependencies and run the application.
+2. Install the dependencies and run the complete example in one command:

 ```shell
 npm install && npm start